Will-Robin/FlowCalc/README.md

 FlowCalc is a set of Python tools for planning flow experiments.
 Currently, it provides a way to produce `.nfp` files by building flow profiles as numpy arrays.

 The code is extensible towards other output types.
-Currently, it needs some development around unit conversions.

 Hope it's useful for you!